deviodigital/dispensary-age-verification/readme.txt

 2. The available Customizer options

 == Changelog ==

+= 1.5 =
+* Fixed bug with the logo upload not displaying on the live site

 = 1.4 =
 * Fixed bug with form not recognizing the right age input by the user